TruewindIT/cordova-android-exercises-plugin/memory-bank/progress.md

     *   Run the app and test `requestPermissions` and `getExerciseData`.
     *   Verify the output JSON format matches the requirement.
     *   Confirm that the `HKSampleQuery` initializer error is resolved.
-    *   Observe behavior related to the modified authorization checks and distance query logic.
+    *   Observe behavior related to the modified authorization checks.
     *   Check for runtime errors or unexpected behavior, especially related to potential retain cycles or race conditions with Objective-C blocks.
 2.  **iOS Error Handling:** Review and improve error handling in Objective-C code, especially around query failures if permissions are denied.
 3.  **iOS Distance Logic:** Potentially refine the dynamic distance type selection in `getDistanceTypeForActivityType:` helper for more workout types if needed.